UoB-COMSM0166/2025-group-19/README.md

 ---

 # Design
-To create an engaging and personalised gaming experience, we carefully designed our game’s core mechanics, system architecture, and visual effects while maintaining usability.
+To create an engaging and personalised gaming experience, we carefully designed our game’s core mechanics, system architecture, and visual effects with an emphasis on usability.
 ## Initial Prototyping and Planning
-In our initial meeting, we identified the game's essential components, such as the ball, paddle, and blocks.
-We then outlined the functions of each component, the unique features of different game stages, and how these elements interact.
-From this, we developed a basic class diagram.
-Our design journey began with paper prototypes and wireframe sketches, which helped us conceptualise the core game mechanics and user interactions.
-Through these early prototypes, we refined ideas about paddle control, brick patterns, special effects, and stage progression.
-This process allowed us to brainstorm innovative solutions before diving into development.
-After finalising the wireframes, we moved on to designing the system architecture through every week meetings.
-These discussions ensured that all team members had a shared understanding of system structure and served as a solid reference for implementing the code.
-To ensure a well-structured and maintainable codebase, we decide to follow the Model-View-Controller(MVC) design pattern, which separates concerns between game data, rendering, and user interaction logic.
--	**Controllers** handle application logic and user input, acting as intermediaries between the model and view:
-•EffectController.js - Manages effects in gameplay.
-•KeyboardController.js - Handles keyboard inputs for game actions and controlls.
-•PageController.js - Manages navigation between different game views.
-•StageController.js - Manages game functions and gameplay logic.
-•Stage0NController.js - Implements logic for stage N, loads stage data from JSON, and handles transitions to the next stage.(N represents number)
--	**Views** manage the user interface and rendering, listening to model updates:
-•WelcomeView.js - Entry view with START/YOUR ZODIAC/SETTING/INFORMATION options.
-•GameView.js - Displays the main gameplay view.
-•GodView.js - Plays the story introduction animation.
-•ModeView.js - Shows before game start for user to choose game level: Easy or Hard.
-•NewStageMapView.js - Shows available stages for selection.
-•SidebarView.js - Displays control info, special tools, and scoring during gameplay.
-•StageMapView.js - This view enables users customise own zodiac animal.
-•YourZodiacView.js - Implement logic for StageMapView.
-•AnimalAnimation.js, CloudAnimation.js, RoadAnimation.js – Create animations for the welcome view.
-•SettingDialog.js - Provides settings and info dialogs for customising key bindings and background music.
--	**Models** store core game components and special effects:
-•Effect.js - Base class for managing durations, applying or removing effects, managing timer for game tools or power-ups effects.
-•Ball.js - Tracks ball position, movement and collision.
-•Brick.js - Defines different functions and tracks brick state.
-•Paddle.js - Defines behavior of paddle and tracks movement.
-•Tool.js - Defines tools' behavior.
-•BallInfiniteEffect.js - Defines infinite balls effect temporarily.
-•BallSizeEffect.js - Defines changing the size of ball temporarily.
-•BallSpeedEffect.js - Defines a 'speedup' effect by increasing ball speed temporarily.
-•GravityEffect.js - Adds gravity effect for balls.
-•PaddleDirectionEffect.js - Defines inversed keyboard control direction effect.
-•PaddleSizeEffect.js - Defines changing the size of paddle temporarily.
-•TimeEffect.js - Applies time adding or subtracting effect for game timer.
-•StageState.js - Manages game components, updates game state and applies game mode.
+Prior to transforming our game idea into code, we first identified the game's essential components, including the ball, paddle, and blocks.
+We then outlined the functions of all components, unique features found in each difficulty level, as well as how these elements should interact with each other.
+Making use of paper prototypes and wireframe sketches, we further mapped out ways to implement paddle control, brick patterns, special effects, and stage progression.

+Upon finalising the core game mechanics and desired user interactions, the team moved on to designing the system architecture.
+By treacking the development process in the form of weekly meetings, all team members had a shared understanding of system structure, which served as a solid reference for code implementation.
+To ensure a well-structured and maintainable codebase, we decide to follow the Model-View-Controller(MVC) design pattern, which separates game data, rendering, and user interaction logic into three dinstinct yet interconnected sections.
+-	**Controllers** handle game logic and user input, acting as intermediaries between the model and view:
+  - EffectController.js - Manages power-up effects.
+  - KeyboardController.js - Handles keyboard inputs for game actions and controls.
+  - PageController.js - Allows for navigation between different game views.
+  - StageController.js - Manages game functions and gameplay logic.
+  - StageNController.js - Implements logic for stage N, loads stage data from JSON, and handles transitions to the next stage.(N represents the stage number)
+-	**Views** manage the user interface and rendering whilst also listening to model updates:
+  - WelcomeView.js - Entry view with START/YOUR ZODIAC/SETTING/INFORMATION options.
+  - GameView.js - Displays the main gameplay view.
+  - GodView.js - Plays the story introduction animation.
+  - ModeView.js - Appears before start of game, allows user to select game level: Easy or Hard.
+  - NewStageMapView.js - Handles new stage creation view.
+  - SidebarView.js - Displays control info, special tools, and scoring during gameplay.
+  - StageMapView.js - Renders the stage map.
+  - YourZodiacView.js - Allows player to find their zodiac animal.
+  - PrivacyDialogView.js - Relays privacy policy to player regarding the use of birthdays in "Your Zodiac".
+  - AnimalAnimation.js, CloudAnimation.js, RoadAnimation.js – Create animations for the welcome view.
+  - SettingDialog.js - Provides settings and info dialogs for customising key bindings and background music.
+-	**Models** define core game components and special effects:
+  - StagePattern.js - Brick layout for each stage.
+  - Ball.js - Ball properties and behaviour.
+  - Brick.js - Brick properties and collision logic.
+  - Paddle.js - Paddle movement and interactions.
+  - Tool.js - Behaviour of power-ups.
+  - Effect.js - Base class for managing effect duration and the application/removal of effects.
+    - BallInfiniteEffect.js - Temporarily grants infinite number of balls.
+    - BallSizeEffect.js - Temporarily alters size of ball.
+    - BallSpeedEffect.js - Temporarily increases ball speed.
+    - GravityEffect.js - Temporarily adds gravity.
+    - PaddleDirectionEffect.js - Temporarily reverses paddle direction.
+    - PaddleSizeEffect.js - Temporarily adjusts paddle size.
+    - TimeEffect.js - Adds or subtracts time from game timer.
+  - BlackHoleEffect.js - Bricks desginated with this effect will absorb nearby balls.
+  - StageState.js - Tracks stage progression and status.
 ## Core gameplay and Flow
-The core flow begins when the player selects their zodiac animal and difficulty level.
-The game includes 12 stages, each representing a zodiac animal.
+Our system architecture begins with the welcome menu.
+Here players can either start a new game, find out their zodiac animal based on their birthday, or customise key bindings and background music.
+Gameplay starts after the player selects one of twelve zodiac animals and their desired difficulty level.
 In each stage, player controls a paddle to hit the ball, break bricks and score points.
-Hitting specific bricks triggers effects.
-Different effects are applied based on the selected difficulty mode.
-Based on above game flow, we created sequence diagram, which indicates the order of game flow and make us improve game flow to be smoother.
+Hitting specific bricks will trigger random effects, with different effects being applied based on the selected difficulty mode.
+In accordance to the above, we created a sequence diagram that clearly specified how the game flow was to be ordered.
 <p align="center">
   <img src="./assets/sequenceDiagram.png" width="1000" alt="Block" style="border: 5px solid black;">
   <b>Figure 9</b><br>
   <i>Sequence Diagram</i><br>
 </p>
-We developed a system architecture that begins with welcome menu.
-Here players can choose to start game, getting their own zodiac animal based on birthday or customise key setting and background music.
-Following the sequence diagram, we developed and iterated on class diagram.
-Class diagram provides an overall view of our system and indicates the structure of our game and structural relationships between game objects.
+Building on top of the sequence diagram, we developed and iterated on a simple class diagram based on our intial discussions.
+This provided an overall view of our system, along with indicating the general structure of our game and structural relationships between game objects.
 <p align="center">
   <img src="./assets/Initial-Class-Diagram.png" width="1000" alt="Block" style="border: 5px solid black;">
   <b>Figure 10</b><br>